theavidcoder24/eventee2/README.md

 ## Admin Panel

 If installing on a new development environment be sure to run the command below if you don't see a node_modueles folder in the repo

+#### cd react-admin

+Directs user to the right folder to install dependencies

 #### npm install